Originally published on May 11, 2017 written by Denise Azucena and last updated on Jun 13, 2018.

 There are a few reports of the mics moving as they play due to the quality of the clips, while some users complain about the quality of the bundled bags.

 If you're looking for a good low-budget 7-piece drum mic set then do check out the CAD Audio STAGE7.

 CAD Audio PRO-7

-CAD Audio is known for offering robust microphones at a low-cost price.
+CAD Audio is known for offering robust microphones at a low-cost.
 The PRO-7 from CAD Audio contains these microphones: one K212, three TM211s, one SN210, and 2 CM217s.
 The KM212 is a large diaphragm microphone that is designed for kick drums, bass guitar cabinets, and other instruments with low frequency response.
-It features exceptional transient response with a wide frequency range for precise bass clarity and detail.
-The TM211s are dynamic microphones designed for toms with attached drum mount clips.
+It features good transient response with a wide frequency range for precise bass clarity and detail.
+The TM211s are dynamic mics designed for toms with attached drum mount clips.
 The SN10 dynamic microphone is specifically designed for snares with an integrated shockmount clip.
 It also has a supercardioid pattern with wide frequency response and is even suitable for toms and bongo drums.
-The CM217 mini pencil condenser microphones come in pairs, and are specifically designed for hi-hats, overheads, and also string instruments.
+The CM217 mini pencil condenser mics come in pairs, and are specifically designed for hi-hats, overheads, and also string instruments.
 They feature an external 6dB / octave roll-off at 200Hz to compensate for close miking proximity effect.
 These two condenser microphone need 9-52V phantom power in order to operate.